pubnub/pubnub-mcp-server/resources/sdk_docs/ruby_overview.md

 6

 7puts "Subscribed to 'my_channel'"
 ```

-- with_presence: true enables presence events.
+- channels: array of channel names
-- More: /docs/sdks/ruby/api-reference/publish-and-subscribe#subscribe
+- with_presence: true to receive presence events

 ### Publish messages

-Messages are delivered to all subscribers on the channel.
-The message payload must be JSON-serializable and under 32 KiB.
+Messages must be JSON-serializable and under 32 KiB.

 ```
 1# Define a message to publish